openhoat/webbot/README.md

 ## What's webbotjs?

 It provides a beautiful way to automate your web tests.

+## Installation

+        # cd my-nodejs-project
+        # npm install webbotjs --save

+## How it works?

-All you have to do is to write a test with [Mocha](http://visionmedia.github.io/mocha/), specify the test scenario in JSON or a Google Doc, and run it.
+    1. Write a unit test with [Mocha](http://visionmedia.github.io/mocha/)
+    2. Specify the test scenario in JSON or a Google Doc
+    3. Run it : mocha spec/myWebTest

 ## Test scenario from JSON :